madhavlab/wav2tok/README.md

     --dataset -> str (Default: None),Dataset name for clustering ('audios') / takes the training spilt for clustering

-    --mfcc -> Boolean (Default: False), if you want to use MFCC features
+    --mfcc -> int (Default:  0 -> False), if you want to use MFCC features

     --cluster_split -> float (Default: 1.0), percentage of training data to use for clustering (data is sampled randomly)

     --iter_clust -> int   (Default: 500), number of training steps before each clustering session

-    --clip -> Boolean (Default: False), works if is_dict = False, if you want to clip the to some duration
+    --clip -> int (Default:  0 -> False), works if is_dict = False, if you want to clip the to some duration

     --clip_duration -> float (Default: 3), clip audio to {clip_duration} seconds

     --sr -> int (Default: 16000), sampling rate of audio

-    --use_cosine -> Boolean  (Default: False), use cosine similarity in matching task instead of parameterized similarity score
+    --use_cosine -> int  (Default:  0 -> False), use cosine similarity in matching task instead of parameterized similarity score

     --temp -> float (Default: 0.1), temperature for the logits used in cross-entropy calculation